 Meatloaf is one of those ultimate no-fail comfort foods.
-Hearty and filling, simple to prepare, and loaded with flavor.
-Meatloaf was a staple in my house growing up, and with a few small changes, I can still enjoy meatloaf as a gluten-free adult.
+Hearty and filling, simple to prepare and loaded with flavor.
+Meatloaf is a staple in many households and, with a few small changes, it still can be enjoyed by anyone following a gluten-free lifestyle.

-This no-fuss Gluten-Free Meatloaf recipe makes a big loaf, which means meatloaf leftovers.
-If you've never had a thick slab of leftover meatloaf between two pieces of gluten-free bread, you should try it with this recipe.
-The Ultimate Sandwich.
+This no-fuss gluten-free meatloaf recipe makes a big loaf, which means meatloaf leftovers.
+If you've never had a thick slab of leftover meatloaf between two pieces of gluten-free bread, you should try it.

-To make meatloaf gluten-free, simply swap regular bread crumbs for gluten-free bread or cracker crumbs.
+To make meatloaf gluten-free, simply swap regular breadcrumbs for gluten-free breadcrumbs or cracker crumbs.
 Also, confirm the ketchup and Worcestershire sauce used in this recipe are ones that do not contain gluten.

 Keep a batch or two of homemade gluten-free breadcrumbs in the freezer, and you'll be set to make gluten-free meatloaf anytime you want.
 Easy and convenient!

 When purchasing sauces for this recipe, be sure to check labels as some brands include gluten.
-Annie's Naturals Organic Ketchup is a delicious gluten-free ketchup option and a staple in my fridge.
+Annie's Naturals Organic Ketchup is a delicious gluten-free ketchup option.

 To lighten up this recipe, swap ground turkey in place of ground beef.
-To add a little heat to your meatloaf, add a 1/4 tsp of red pepper flakes.
+To add a little heat to your meatloaf, add 1/4 teaspoon of red pepper flakes.

 Edited by Stephanie Kirkos, July 2016

 - Use your hands to thoroughly blend the mixture.
-(I like to use disposable gloves for this job).
+You can use disposable gloves if you like.